mitsu1210/essbaseworkshop/Lab100/LabGuide100.md

 ![](./images/29.png "")

 ### Step 3: Upload VMDK File to Bucket & Create PAR
 Select the bucket you created and then click the blue bottom within Objects named “Upload Objects.”
-Click “select files” and then locate the .vmdk file created previously from the unzipped .ova
+Click “select files” and then locate the .vmdk file created previously from the unzipped .ova. **This Step can take a significant amount of time depending on your internet speed.
+In rare instances upload has taken over an hour, but typically this is much quicker.**

 ![](./images/30.png "")
 ![](./images/31.png "")